mrmeizongo/Xpilot/README.md

 |        Rate - 2        |                               Gyro based rate control                               |
 |     Stabilize - 3      | Surfaces follow stick movement up-to set limits with wing-leveling on stick release |

+## NOTICE

+Throttle is always under manual control.
+Signal wire for throttle goes directly to receiver for input.

-Rate mode is the most popular among inexperienced flyers.
-Passthrough is for advanced flyers and is also the default mode of operation if mode switch has not been configured.
+Rate mode is the most popular among inexperienced flyers and is also the default mode of operation if mode switch has not been configured.
+Passthrough is for advanced flyers.

-Note that there is currently no aileron and rudder mixing available to coordinate turns.
-This will be fixed in an upcoming update.
+## Preflight

+Be sure to go through the entirety of [config.h](lib/Xpilot/src/config.h) and perform modifications and preflight checks before flight.
+May your landings be beautiful! ❤️

 Pull requests are welcome.
 Please try to adhere to the coding style in the project.
 I will review and approve them as time and opportunity permits.

-## Preflight

-Be sure to go through [config.h](lib/Xpilot/src/config.h) and perform modifications and preflight checks before flight.
-May your landings be beautiful! ❤️

 ## Disclaimer: